Program OverviewPrinter Friendly

-- Industry and education professionals developed this unique program.
+- Industry and education professionals developed this unique Children's Media program.

-- To prepare you for a career in the children’s entertainment field, the program will include hands-on, practical training that includes the use of on-site professional software, pitching to broadcasters and producers and visits to production companies
+- To prepare you for a career in the children's entertainment field, the program includes hands-on practical training through the use of on-site professional software, pitching to broadcasters and producers, and visits to production companies

-- You will work with high-level professionals who will not only teach you but also help you to connect with the industry.
+- You work with high-level professionals who not only teach you, but also help you to connect with the industry.

-- Among the specific areas that the offering will cover are: writing for children’s media, marketing children’s entertainment products, project management, pitching, TV and multi-platform production, team building for creative production, child development, licensing and merchandising, the legal and regulatory aspects of children’s media, personal branding and career planning, and navigating the domestic and international marketplace.
+- The specific areas that the offering covers include writing for children's media, marketing children's entertainment products, project management, pitching, TV and multi-platform production, team building for creative production, child development, licensing and merchandising, the legal and regulatory aspects of children's media, personal branding and career planning, and navigating the domestic and international marketplace.